G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
+  - think about the use case "For the calls hearing me (globally), who is hearing them? (or at least "is anyone hearing them?")
+This might need another seperate app because we can't throw away connections Dx-Dx at the onMessage stage
   - redsign screen layout (colours / borders etc)
   - QRZ link for displayed callsigns?
   - switch to https://www.brailleinstitute.org/freefont/